carologistics/clips_executive/clips_executive/cx_docs/tutorials/writing_a_plugin.rst

 * Setting up a class that derives from the base plugin definition.
 * Adding a TF listener to query the transform tree on demand.
-* Providing a CLIPS template for storing tf data, as well as CLIPS functions for starting and stopping periodic tf lookups.
+* Providing a CLIPS template for storing TF data, as well as CLIPS functions for starting and stopping periodic TF lookups.
 * Managing asynchronous callbacks to update the fact base as needed.
 * Handling CLIPS data and garbage collection.